Phylogenetic invariants: straightforward from the general Markov to equivariant models: Motivating examples

-Then, as there is an element in each block which is different from zero, $flatt_{12|34}(\bar{p})$ has rank $\leq 4$ if and only if each block has rank 1.
-In other words, by observing that this open set meets $V_T^{K81}$ properly (and hence defines a dense subset), we recover the following well known result. \begin{lema} The $2\times 2$ minors of each block $B_{\texttt A}$, $B_{\texttt C}$, $B_{\texttt G}$ and $B_{\texttt T}$ are phylogenetic invariants for $T=12|34$. \end{lema} Moreover, these are \emph{topology} invariants due to Theorem \ref{thm_AR}.
+Then, as there is an element in each block which is different from zero, $flat_{12|34}(\bar{p})$ has rank $\leq 4$ if and only if each block has rank 1.
+In other words, by observing that this open set meets $V_T^{K81}$ properly (and hence defines a dense subset), we recover the following well known result. \begin{lema} The $2\times 2$ minors of each block $B_{\texttt A}$, $B_{\texttt C}$, $B_{\texttt G}$ and $B_{\texttt T}$ are phylogenetic invariants for the tree $T=12|34$. \end{lema} Moreover, these are \emph{topology} invariants due to Theorem \ref{thm_AR}.
 These equations were first obtained in \cite{Sturmfels2005} by using Fourier coordinates and can be obtained independently by the tools of representation theory for $G$-equivariant models developed in \cite{Draisma} (see \cite{CF11}).
-Note that we have obtained this result in a direct way from Theorem \ref{thm_AR} by imposing the constraints of $\LL^{K81}$.
+Note that we have obtained this result in a direct way from Theorem \ref{thm_AR} by adjoining the constraints of $\LL^{K81}$.
 In section 5 we prove that both approaches are equivalent for any $G$-equivariant model, so the simple way of getting these equations as explained above can be reproduced for all models and trees.
-Moreover in Ex. \ref{sec5_ExK81} we give an interpretation of the open set $\mathcal{O}$ in terms of marginalizations of the tensor.
+Moreover in Example \ref{sec5_ExK81} we give an interpretation of the open set $\mathcal{O}$ in terms of marginalizations of the tensor.

-\begin{rmk} The Fourier basis introduced above is consistent with the Maschke decomposition of $W$ into the isotypic components induced by the permutation representation of the group $K81$ on $W$ (see \cite[Example 5.3]{CF11}).
-Similarly, the basis
+\begin{rmk} The Fourier basis introduced above is consistent with the Maschke decomposition of $W$ into the isotypic components induced by the permutation representation of the group $K81$ on $W$ (see \cite[Example 5.3]{CF11} {and Example \ref{ex_K80} below).} Similarly, the basis

 of $\otimes^n W$ is adapted to the isotypic components of $\LL$. \end{rmk}